 I will bring passion to this role.
 Most of Mersey Care is robust but occasionally the best of trusts fall short.
-I put myself up for governor to be a conduit between the members and public and the trust board.
+I put myself up for governor to be a conduit between the members & public and the trust board.
 I want to help the little guy.

 I know from experience that the view from the top is different to the view at the bottom and I want the board to know both views.
 Your views on the importance of the services we offer.
 The services we offer often aspire to be world class, but I have been around a long time and I am aware that a great service can get itself into trouble very quickly.
-I want to be an excellent, reliable and accessible representative
+I want to be an excellent, reliable and accessible representative.

 I am committed to provide patient centred care and to ensure all services work together to give our patients the best care possible in the community.
-I am confident and passionate about patient care, and I will challenge and I am happy to be challenged to ensure that as a trust we are delivering safe, effective, responsive, caring and well-led services for our patients service-users and staff.
+I am confident and passionate about patient care, and I will challenge, and I am happy to be challenged to ensure that as a trust we are delivering safe, effective, responsive, caring and well-led services for our patients, service-users and staff.

-I commenced my nursing career as an Auxiliary Nurse in Broadgreen Hospital in 1992.
+I commenced my Nursing career as an Auxiliary Nurse in Broadgreen Hospital in 1992.
 I have worked within Sefton for 20 years where I started as a D Grade District Nurse.
 In 2013, I became a Community Matron which is a role that I thoroughly enjoy as I work with all members of the Multidisciplinary team regularly.
 I feel that I understand how it is to work at all grades within the Nursing service and the demands on each role within the team.

 I regularly Mentor and Support Colleagues to assist with the development of their knowledge and skills.
 I enjoy Mentoring and teaching colleagues and staff as I feel it is important that we share our knowledge and skills to continuously provide the best possible care to patient and service users.
 As a Mentor I get a great deal of personal and professional pride in seeing colleagues and students develop professionally and feel supported in their roles.

-Patients are why we are here and we should not lose focus of the need for High Quality Patient Centred Care and always ensuring their needs are met.
+Patients are why we are here, and we should not lose focus of the need for High Quality Patient Centred Care and always ensuring their needs are met.
 As a Nurse within Merseycare it is important to me that all Patients, Service users and Staff are treated with dignity and respect at all times.

 I am extremely honoured to have been voted by my peers to be a staff governor.
 I am passionate about Nursing and I feel that I have the experience and passion to represent my colleagues.
 I will endeavour to ensure that the staff’s views are represented by me in a constructive way.
 I hope to work in partnership with the board to voice the views of staff.